gto76/python-cheatsheet/README.md

 * **CPython interpreter limits recursion depth to 3000 by default.
 To increase the limit run `'sys.setrecursionlimit(<int>)'`.**

 ### Parametrized Decorator
-**A decorator that accepts arguments and returns a normal decorator that accepts a function.**
+**Decorator that accepts arguments and returns a normal decorator.**
 ```python
 from functools import wraps